kamaral/RepData_PeerAssessment1/PA1_template.md

 ## 10 1.4716981 2012-10-01       45
 ```

-Group by date and calculate the total steps:
+-Group by date and calculate the total steps:

 ```r
 dataReplaceNA_byDate <- summarize(group_by(dataReplaceNA, date), sum = sum(steps))